darioemb/FrankaGrasp/README.md

 source devel/setup.bash
 rosrun pcl_ros pcd_to_pointcloud src/gpd/tutorials/ring12.pcd
 ```
-On the very same terminal5 after press enter in terminal 4 and wait for execution of the algorithm and type
+On the very same terminal5 after press enter in terminal 4 and wait for execution of the algorithm  type:

 ```
  rostopic pub --once /from_to std_msgs/Int16MultiArray "layout:
 '''